ankurhcu/ankursharma.github.io/index.md

 ## Teaching:

-* Data Structure using C (September 2024-December 2024)
+* Data Structure using C (September 2024 - December 2024)
 * Communication and Networking (January 2025 - May 2025)

 ## Research Interests: